 Taraleah Hydro to Wall in the Wilderness 44km | 33 minutes

 Located just east of Derwent Bridge, the Wall in the Wilderness is a 3m high, 100m long Huon pine carving.
-It is an absolutely amazing piece of work that depicts a various themes and aspects of the natural and human history of the region.
+It is an absolutely amazing piece of work that depicts various themes and aspects of the natural and human history of the region.
 The detail is exquisite.
-We found ourselves staring at sections in disbelief that you could create the texture and detail found here in wood.
+We found ourselves staring at sections in disbelief that you could create this kind of texture and detail in wood.
 From the skin and veins on the back of a hand to the worn leather of saddle, elements of the sculpture and incredibly life-like.